Skip to content

 Script Development / DataKit, DataWay

-The operation objects of the DataKit and DataWay connectors mainly provide data writing methods.
+The DataKit and DataWay connector objects primarily provide data writing methods.

 connector_id str Required Connector ID

-Note: Do not fill in "mysql" etc., to avoid conflicts with other collectors
+Note: Do not fill in values like "mysql" to prevent conflicts and confusion with other collectors

 connector_id str Required Connector ID

-• For executing general DQL statements, please use the .query(...) method.
+• For general execution of DQL statements, use the .query(...) method.

-• To directly send line protocol data, use the .post_line_protocol(...) method.
+• To send line protocol data directly, use the .post_line_protocol(...) method.

-This connector is essentially an encapsulation of HTTP requests
+This connector is essentially a wrapper for HTTP requests

-The vast majority of interfaces between DataKit and DataWay are completely identical.
+Most interfaces between DataKit and DataWay are identical.

-Since different versions of DataKit and DataWay may have different requirements or constraints for data reporting, please use this connector based on reading the relevant documentation.
+As different versions of DataKit and DataWay may have different requirements or constraints for data reporting, please use this connector after reading the relevant documentation.

 Detailed documentation can be found at: